 Now it’s time to see what you learned!
-You can retake the knowledge check as many times as you want, and then move on to Module 2.
+You can check your answers to each question by clicking the Show Answer button, and then move on to the next section.

 For questions 5-7, calculate prevalence risk, incidence risk, or mortality rate per 100,000 people or as a percentage.